 For the health and safety of our community, the SYSTOR conference

-will be held in a hybrid format.
-Physical attendance will not be
+will be held in a virtual format.

 The ACM International Systems and Storage Conference (SYSTOR) is an international forum for interaction across the systems research community.
 The program includes innovative, peer-reviewed research papers in the broad area of systems and storage, as well as distinguished keynote lecturers, a poster session and social events.
 ACM SYSTOR is designed to appeal to academic and industrial researchers and practitioners, welcoming both students and seasoned professionals.

 ||Tuesday, March 9, 2021 (11:59pm AoE - UTC-12)

 ||Friday, May 21, 2021 (11:59pm AoE - UTC-12)